-DLC coatings are used across many industries in magnetic storage disks, car and engine parts, biomedical implants, and cutting and forming tools.
-They are a preferred choice in defense and security applications where the external optic necessitates anti-reflective properties and demands high durability to withstand harsh environmental conditions.
+Diamond-like coatings are used across many industries in magnetic storage disks, car and engine parts, biomedical implants, and cutting and forming tools.
+They are a preferred choice in defense and security applications where environmental factors necessitate an anti-reflective coating with high durability and ability to withstand harsh conditions.

-While inherent property concerns of DLC, such as compressive stress, can be controlled with process input settings, the real Achilles heel of a DLC coating are Pinholes – common to systems that coat up.
+While inherent property concerns of a diamond-like coating, such as compressive stress, can be controlled with process input settings, the real Achilles heel of a DLC coating are Pinholes – common to systems that coat up.

-Our custom-designed DLC coating chamber deposits the carbon towards the top of the chamber which results in optical coatings with virtually zero pinholes.
-In addition, we use the Plasma-Enhanced Chemical Vapor Deposition (PE-CVD) technique which results in a better quality product.
-The process also eliminates the 4 most common customer issues associated with coatings – pinholes, uniformity, stress and adhesion.
+EMF’s custom-designed DLC coating chamber deposits the carbon towards the top of the chamber which results in optical coatings with virtually zero pinholes.
+In addition, its Plasma-Enhanced Chemical Vapor Deposition (PE-CVD) technique results in a superior quality product.
+Several other design and process enhancements eliminates the four most common customer issues associated with coatings – pinholes, uniformity, stress and adhesion.

-Our state-of-the-art coating chamber uses a proprietary deposition technique that enables us to coat typical IR substrates like Germanium (Ge), Silicon (Si), Zinc Selenide (ZnSe) and Sinc Sulfide (ZnS), and even chalcogenides with confidence.
-We have successfully coated chalcogenide-based optics for some of the most demanding commercial and military applications.
+EMF’s proprietary chemical vapor deposition technique enables it to coat all IR optics including Germanium (Ge), Silicon (Si), Zinc Selenide (ZnSe) and Sinc Sulfide (ZnS), and even chalcogenides with confidence.
+EMF has successfully coated chalcogenide-based optics for some of the most demanding commercial and military applications.